A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Attack Simulation/Readme.md

   Attachment: Social_Media_Policy.docx (macro-enabled Word document).
   ```
 - Create the payload using DS Viper
-- Host the payload on Python HTTP server
+- Host the payload on Python HTTP server on port **8000**

 ## Delivery Phase

+- We will send the email using Emkei's Fake Mailer

 ## Exploitation Phase